ig011/PI-Controller/README.md

 ## Description

 In discrete field that depends on sample time value of our measurements in control systems mostly the PI Controller is used.
-It's possible to use PID Controller that contains additional derivative part in order to control some objects, but it works great in continous time domain.
-The fact is when we use discrete time domain like we're measuring some kind of data in specified sample time period it may contains some noise on its signal values.
-That may make the derivative d/dt part introduces unstable states to our controller.

 PI-Controller structure contains anti-wind-up and output limiting.